2016 Indonesian Police PZL M28 Skytruck crash: Investigation

 Eyewitnesses claimed that the aircraft's engine was emitting smoke or fire.
 The aircraft later nose-dived and exploded as it plunged onto the sea.
 According to local fishermen, the aircraft went down at 10:22.
 While the aircraft was nose-diving, eyewitnesses noted that the engine made an unusual sound.
 There was no explosion until the aircraft struck the water.
 According to officials, the aircraft was airworthy and was in good condition at the time of the accident.
 The aircraft had been checked before the flight.
 Commissioner Rikwanto stated that the aircraft was not equipped with flight recorders as it was not mandated to fit them, contrary to earlier reports in which the aircraft was equipped with recorders.
 Investigators would examine the air traffic control recordings from Singapore, Jakarta and Batam.

 Aftermath

 A public outcry followed immediately after the crash, with social media users asking the President to immediately review every government-operated aircraft.
 Indonesian National Police said that an evaluation of the PZL M28 aircraft in its fleet would take place, as it had lost three aircraft of the same type.

-On 16 December 2016, after the crash of an Indonesian Air Force Lockheed C-130 Hercules in Wamena which killed 13 people, and in response to the massive public outcry and debate that followed, the head of the People's Representative Council announced that the government would review every government-operated aircraft.
+On December 16 2016, following the crash of an Indonesian Air Force Lockheed C-130 Hercules in Wamena which killed 13 people, the head of the People's Representative Council announced that the government would review every government-operated aircraft.